-CHIRON is holding an arts competition in conjunction with UK Robotics Week 2017 to encourage people to think creatively about how we care for people in the future.
+CHIRON launched an arts competition in conjunction with UK Robotics Week 2017 to encourage people to think creatively about how we care for people in the future.

 The UK has a growing population of people who need care and a limited workforce and budget to do it with.
 Using robots will be part of how we manage the future of care.

-The competition will be judged by members of the CHIRON team, an experienced group of engineers, designers, professors and professionals with experience in working towards building assistive technology for the care sector.
+The competition was judged by members of the CHIRON team, an experienced group of engineers, designers, professors and professionals with experience in working towards building assistive technology for the care sector.

-We want to hear from you if you are 16 or over (there is no upper limit), living in mainland Great Britain and have one of the following:
+We challenged anyone aged 16 or over (there is no upper limit), living in mainland Great Britain to send us one of the following:

 - A unique drawing or computer graphic of a robotic solution that you think could make a real difference to society

 - A piece of artwork which relates to care robotics